grpc-ecosystem/grpc-gateway/CONTRIBUTING.md

       reviewed by another maintainer.
    1. Update the release description.
 Try to include some of the highlights of this release, ideally with links to the PRs and crediting the contributors.
+1. Update the gorelease job in .circleci/config.yaml to point to the new release version.
 1. Sit back and pat yourself on the back for a job well done :clap:.